glennjones/mani/README.md

 * Facets
 * Pageing
 * Persistent browser storage
+* Serialize data and indexs to and from a JSON file
 * Works with complex JSON documents with child objects
    * Define property selections with JSON path